rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

  monetary parasitism began in 1971, this problem is as old as time.
-Whether it's causal or not can be debated, but societies fall when their money is not sound.
+Whether it's causal or not can be debated, but societies fall when their money is debased
+ (just ask the Romans).
  No reasonable person can believe otherwise.

 The real question becomes,
  what can be done about this problem of fiat money?

+## The Terrifying Truth

+If Bitcoin is true, it is almost too terrifying to contemplate.
+ It would mean that all these problems of fiat money are not only real but irreconciliable.

 ## Bitcoin fixes this